nussfuellung/paradigma-homeassistant/README.md

 There is a big update coming in the first half of this year adding support for **heat pumps**, please stay calm you will get an update notification as soon as the integration is able to support it.

-**It is necessary to remove your modbus configuration for Paradigma before you try to install this integration, as the system block requests from more than one device at a time!**
+**It is necessary to remove your modbus configuration for Paradigma before you try to install this integration, as the system blocks requests from more than one device at a time!**

 [🇩🇪 Zur deutschen Beschreibung springen](#german)